Here Are Your 2017 MTV Video Music Award Winners

 Migos ft.
 Lil Uzi Vert - “Bad & Boujee” (300 Entertainment)

 DJ Khaled ft.
-Justin Bieber, Quavo, Chance the Rapper & Lil Wayne - “I’m The One” (Epic Records/We The Best)
+Justin Bieber, Quavo, Chance the Rapper & Lil Wayne - “I’m the One” (Epic Records/We The Best)

 Best Dance Video